-Recently on one of our Safe and Sound first aid courses the instructor asked those attending what CPR stood for.
-And while everybody knew what it was not many of them knew what the letters meant and how it helped to keep a person alive.
+Recently on one of our Safe and Sound first aid courses, the instructor asked those attending ‘what is CPR and does anyone know what it stands for?’.
+Whilst everybody had heard of CPR, few knew what the letters meant and how it to actually perform it in order to keep a person alive.

 CPR stands for cardiopulmonary resuscitation.
 For the general public and for first aiders, CPR refers to the basic first aid procedures that can be used to keep someone alive until the emergency medical services can get to the scene.
 By doing CPR you are acting as a manual pump.
 The chest compressions pump the blood around the body and the rescue breaths are putting oxygen in.
 You might have heard of the expression ‘the kiss of life’ which is another name for rescue breaths.

 If you are the first person on the scene and somebody has stopped breathing by performing CPR, you will allow sufficient blood containing oxygen to reach the brain, heart and other organs which will keep the person alive for several minutes.
 CPR on its own will not restart the heart, but what it does is to ‘buy time’ for the medical services to reach the scene.
 Providing effective CPR more than doubles the chance of someone surviving a cardiac arrest.